Rare 50p coins in circulation

 Other 50p coin values

-As our article has shown, there are indeed some rare 50p coins in circulation, so It’s certainly worth a rummage to see if there’s a rare 50p buried in your loose change!
+As our article has shown, there are indeed some rare 50p coins in circulation, so It’s certainly worth a rummage to see if there’s one of these 50p coins buried in your loose change!

-We have covered the coins we believe are rare here, however, If you’re still curious to know what your 50p coin is worth, why not try our free coin valuation tool for accurate values made effortless?
+We have covered the coins we believe are some of the rarest here, however, If you’re still curious to know what your 50p coin is worth, why not try our free coin valuation tool for accurate values made effortless?